A forum for sustainable transformation

 - Evening reception drinks at HMS Warrior on Tuesday 20 June

 - Evening meal and social event on Wednesday 21 June

-For the latest updates about the PlasticsFuture2023 conference, including opening dates for registration and abstract submissions, you can sign up to the Revolution Plastics e-newsletter.
+For the latest updates about the PlasticsFuture2023 conference, including abstract submissions, and programme information, you can sign up to the Revolution Plastics e-newsletter.